 - Meal by meal: One-year-olds are generally pretty used to trying new foods out – after all, only a few short months ago, every food was a new food, and they certainly haven’t tried everything there is to try by 12 months old.
 This means that introducing cow’s milk at one meal at first may not actually seem all that strange, even though cow’s milk is a new flavor and consistency.
 Once the taste of cow’s milk has been introduced and is familiar, introducing it at other meals, one at a time, may not come as a shock.

-- Bottle by bottle: For one-year-olds who take one sip of cow’s milk and start looking around for a familiar bottle of formula, starting by mixing a little cow’s milk into a bottle of formula, and gradually adding more as time goes on to accustom him to the taste of milk can help avoid a showdown over the great milk-switch of his first year.
+- Bottle by bottle: For one-year-olds who take one sip of cow’s milk and start looking around for a familiar bottle of formula, starting by mixing a little cow’s milk into a bottle of formula, and gradually adding more as time goes on to accustom them to the taste of milk can help avoid a showdown over the great milk-switch of their first year.

 The switch from formula to milk can be a bittersweet one – no more having to buy or mix formula, but also the end of an era.
-It’s one of the few milestones you and Baby have a little control over the timing of, though, and when his first birthday rolls around, if he is feeling sick or stressed, there’s no law that says it’s a transition that has to happen right away.
-On the other hand, by a year old, your toddler has grown enough that he should be able to process milk like a big kid, so if your family is ready to make the switch, there’s nothing to stop you from diving right in.
+It’s one of the few milestones you and Baby have a little control over the timing of, though, and when their first birthday rolls around, if they are feeling sick or stressed, there’s no law that says it’s a transition that has to happen right away.
+On the other hand, by a year old, your toddler has grown enough that they should be able to process milk like a big kid, so if your family is ready to make the switch, there’s nothing to stop you from diving right in.

 - Elana Pearl Ben-Joseph.
 “Formula Feeding FAQs: Starting Solids and Milk.”
 KidsHealth.
 The Nemours Foundation, January 2015.
 Web.